-If you are looking to obtain a PPP loan for the first time, please use the application linked below.
+If you are looking to obtain a PPP loan of up to $250,000 for the first time, please use the application linked below.

 General eligibility requirements for first-time applicants are as follows: